Secret Of Photo 51 Video Worksheet Answer Key

 Franklin’s work on DNA was very important because she was able to determine the exact molecular structure of the DNA molecule.
 This was a critical step in the discovery of the double helix structure of DNA, which was ultimately made by Watson and Crick.
 Watson and Crick were able to use Franklin’s data to build a model of the DNA molecule that was very close to the actual structure.

-See also Lg Stylo 4 Camera
+See also Allow Camera Access Chrome

 Franklin’s work on DNA was also very important because she was able to show that DNA was a helical molecule.
 This was a critical step in the discovery of the double helix structure of DNA, which was ultimately made by Watson and Crick.
 Watson and Crick were able to use Franklin’s data to build a model of the DNA molecule that was very close to the actual structure.